fuglaro/filet-cloud/README.md

 * `FC_DOMAIN`: The domain to use with the included Let's Encrypt integration.
 Use of this implies acceptance of the LetsEncrypt Terms of Service.
 * `FC_LISTEN`: The address to listen on.
 Defaults to ':443'.
 * `FC_SSH_PORT`: The port to use to connect locally.
-* `FC_JPEG_CMD`: The command to make jpeg thumbnails by injecting parameters into PATH, WIDTH, and COMPRESSION placeholder values. `PATH` is the path to the source file and will be auto-quoted. `WIDTH` is the output JPEG width value. `COMPRESSION` is the output JPEG quality value.
+* `FC_JPEG_CMD`: The command to make jpeg thumbnails by injecting parameters into PATH, WIDTH, and QUALITY placeholder values. `PATH` is the path to the source file and will be auto-quoted. `WIDTH` is the output JPEG width value. `QUALITY` is the output JPEG quality value (1-100).
 The command should write the output JPEG to standard out.
 The default value uses ffmpeg.

 ### Certificate
 If you don't have your own domain, you can set up TLS using a Self Signed Certificate with tools such as minica or openssl.